 - Assistance ensuring the accessibility of instructional materials (e.g., captioning of online videos)

-- Assistance with Moodle and other educational technology tools
+- Assistance with Canvas and other educational technology tools

 - $1,200 stipend upon successful completion of the full program

 Please review the following applicant and course selection criteria as well as steps to complete before applying.

 - Assess your readiness to design, develop, and teach a hybrid course.
 Before applying, complete the readiness survey.
 Results of the survey will be used to tailor professional development delivered to faculty.

-- Faculty should be familiar with essential Moodle features and have completed the following CETL workshops before applying: (1) Getting Started with Moodle and (2) Moodle Online Activities and Assignments.
+- Faculty should be familiar with essential Canvas features and have completed the following CETL workshops before applying: (1) Getting Started with Canvas and (2) Canvas Online Activities and Assignments.
 Please visit the CETL website to view the workshop schedule.